Integrated Shape-Force Estimation for Continuum Robots: A Virtual-Work and Polynomial-Curvature Framework: Estimation framework formulation

 The elastic bending strain energy density at location $s$ can be expressed as:

-where \( E \) and \( I \) are the Young's modulus and the moment of inertia of the central backbone, respectively.
-The elastic energy $\mb{U}$ stored in the continuum instrument, with normalized arclength \( s \in(0,1)\), is obtained via an integral:
+where \( E \) and \( I \) are the Young's modulus and the second moment of area of the central backbone, respectively.
+The elastic energy $U$ stored in the continuum instrument, with normalized arclength \( s \in(0,1)\), is obtained via an integral:

 Inspired by \cite{xu2008investigation,zhao2022modular}, we applied the virtual work principle to build a static equilibrium equation with respect to the shape state $\mathcal{S}$ as: